Qualifying near coastal sea service

 - certificate/s of competency held.

 Some certificates of competency have prerequisite requirements for qualifying sea service.
 For example, a Mate less than 80 metres near coastal or Master less than 24 metres near coastal is required before you can accrue sea service for a Master less than 35 metres near coastal.
-You can find the prerequisite requirements for your qualification under Domestic qualifications and training.
+You can find the prerequisite requirements for your certificate under Domestic certification.

 Sea service accrued on private luxury yachts